MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work is supported by the Fundamental Research Funds for the Central Universities (grant no. HIT.NSRIF.201714), Weihai Science and Technology Development Program (2016DXGJMS15), and the Key Research and Development Program in Shandong Province (2017GGX90103).
+This work is supported by National Key R\&D Program of China (2020YFE0201500), the Fundamental Research Funds for the Central Universities (HIT.NSRIF.201714), Weihai Science and Technology Development Program (2016DXGJMS15), and the Key Research and Development Program in Shandong Province (2017GGX90103).

 \ifCLASSOPTIONcaptionsoff

 \fi